dpasmat/Numerical-Simulation-Collusion-Learning-Curve/README.md

 # Numerical-Simulation-Collusion-Learning-Curve

+Learning-by-doing is the process whereby a firm's *current* output reduces its *future* cost.
+Learning-by-doing is an important feature of the production process in many computer and electronics products.
+Moreover, in recent years, numerous manufacturers of these products have been subject to fines for explicitly colluding to raise prices.

 This README describes how to run the numerical simulation model in the paper “Collusion along the learning curve: Theory and evidence from the semiconductor industry.”
+The model calculates the minimium discount factor necessary to sustain collusion in a duopoly model, as a function of firms' rate of learning-by-doing.
-The code can be run to produce the data underlying Figure 8 from the paper.

-A modified version of the code can also be used to produce Figure 9(a).
+This output from this code produces the data underlying Figure 8 from the paper.
+A modified version of this code can also be used to produce Figure 9(a).
 However, this modification is not described in this README and is available upon request.

 # Description of programs